Malaysia, A Country of Deep Diversity

 3. Genting Highlands

 Genting Highlands is a resort situated on the mountains northeast of Kuala Lumpur.
 It’s about an hour and a half drive or two hours the most by private car or cab.
 There are buses from the main city that can actually take you to Genting.
 My experiences here were momentous.
 It was during my 2008 visit when I got the chance to ride a cable car going up the mountains, off to a mall inside the resort.
 It was a foggy climb.
 Good thing I was wearing my jacket that time as Genting Highlands is naturally cold in temperature.
-My second visit was in 2013, where I got the chance to book at First World Hotel in Genting for my honeymoon.
+My second visit was in 2013, where I got the chance to book at First World Hotel in Genting.
 It was then the largest hotel with 6, 178 rooms and a lobby as big as an entire mall in the city.
 Genting Resorts or Resorts World, Genting now boast of their newly renovated theme parks and casinos, where families can enjoy their stay.

 4. Merdeka Square